Appetizer · Holiday · Recipes

 Step one: blend sugar, cream cheese and vanilla together

-Step three: chill for three hours and then serve. enjoy:)
+Step three: chill for three hours before serving

 Appetizer · Mediterranean · Recipes